 In the meantime some of the basic aspects of kitten care you will need to consider include:

-Kittens should be fed a combination of both a high quality commercial kitten food and some natural foods to ensure a balanced diet is provided.
+Kittens should be fed a combination of both a high quality commercial kitten food to ensure a balanced diet is provided.
 Please see the article titled “What should I feed my kitten?” below for more detailed information about kitten nutrition.
 Avoid giving cows milk to kittens but always ensure they have access to fresh, clean water at all times.

 Although your kitten may want to share your bed it is important to provide them with a comfortable dry bed of their own as well.
 Use bedding that is safe, can be easily cleaned and dried and place the bed somewhere cosy and private.